 Geoffrey D. Dabelko is director of the Environmental Change and Security Program (ECSP), a nonpartisan policy forum on environment, population, health, and security issues founded in 1994 at the Woodrow Wilson International Center for Scholars in Washington, DC.
-He is also an adjunct professor at the Monterey Institute of International Studies.
+He is also an adjunct professor at the Middlebury Institute of International Studies.
 Geoff has held prior positions with the Council on Foreign Relations and Foreign Policy and served as a lecturer at Georgetown University’s School of Foreign Service.

 For the past 18 years, he has facilitated dialogue among policymakers, practitioners, journalists, and scholars grappling with complex links among environment, population, development, conflict, and security.
 His current research focuses on environmental pathways to confidence building and peacemaking, with a special emphasis on managing transboundary fresh water resources.
 Geoff is principal investigator for ECSP’s “Navigating Peace: Forging New Water Partnerships” initiative.